dgoulet-tor/arti/tor-netdoc/README.md

 into other smaller cases, including handling for version numbers and exit policies.

-TODO: Many parts of this crate that should eventualy be public aren't.
+TODO: Many parts of this crate that should eventually be public aren't.

 TODO: this crate needs far more tests!